tanbro/redis_func_cache/README.md

 - High concurrency or long-running decorated functions may result in unexpected cache misses and increased I/O operations.
 This can occur because the result value might not be saved quickly enough before the next call can hit the cache again.

 - Generator functions are not supported.

+- If there are multiple [`RedisFuncCache`][] instances with the same name, they may share the same cache data.
+  This may lead to serious errors, so we should avoid using the same name for different instances.

 [redis]: https://redis.io/ "Redis is an in-memory data store used by millions of developers as a cache"
 [redis-py]: https://redis.io/docs/develop/clients/redis-py/ "Connect your Python application to a Redis database"